xinydev/telemetry-solution/tools/topdown_tool/README.md

 Other options
 -------------

-See `stat.py --help` for full usage information.
+See `topdown-tool --help` for full usage information.